04 Aug How Long Does Heroin Stay in Your Urine?

 Drug testing may be necessary to apply for or maintain certain employment.
 Addicts in rehab may be subject to drug tests.
 And, people who have been convicted of a crime may also have to take drug tests.

-Heroin tests through a urine sample can detect the drug in the body for up to three days after the last use.
-This is longer than the 12 hours that is typically needed to detect heroin in a blood or saliva test.
+A urine drug test for heroin (more specifically, opioids like fentanyl, oxycodone, tar heroin, etc.) through a urine sample can detect a positive result in the body for up to three days after the last use.
+This is longer than the 12 hours that is typically needed for heroin detection in a blood test or saliva tests.
 Finally, heroin can be detected for up to three months after use with a hair follicle test.

 Symptoms of Heroin Abuse